Syed Mohammad Ahmed: Career

 His body of work is a showcase of the storyteller's art.
 The humor in his scripts is real.
 He never exaggerates the subject and uses real-life humor.
 One can see an undercurrent of social issues in his screenplays but with the treatment, laced with humor.
-He is fascinated in the satirical way Mushtaq Ahmad Yusufi dealt with serious issues.
+He is fascinated by the satirical way Mushtaq Ahmad Yusufi dealt with serious issues.
 Desi Rants n Raves wrote "Mohammed Ahmed is a seasoned writer and his flair for penning relatable and real stories is on full display in most of his work.
 With no black or white extremes, a simple story on the surface, his script appears to have layers of meaning embedded within crisp and meaningful dialogues."

-He also acted in various drama serials including Ehd E Wafa, Suno Chanda, Mere Paas Tum Ho, Aulaad and Sabaat.
-His performance in these serials is widely praised by viewers and critics.
+He returned to acting with the family-drama film Cake.
+He has also acted in various drama series including Ehd E Wafa, Suno Chanda, Mere Paas Tum Ho, Aulaad and Sabaat.
+His performance in these series is widely praised by viewers and critics.